-Income from fundraising is the lifeblood of nonprofit organizations – flowing through the organization and bringing life to all of the various projects, platforms, and causes that they support and promote.
+Flowing through the organization and bringing life to all of the various projects, platforms, and causes that they support and promote.

 Nonprofit charities and organizations would be rendered incapable of continuing their important work.

 There are many reasons why people give to charities.